Au7o mascotAu7o

 What are the most common causes of P0453?

-The most common causes of P0453 are: Faulty EVAP pressure sensor, Short to power in wiring, Corroded connector, Disconnected sensor, Open ground wire.
+The most common causes of P0453 are: Failed fuel tank pressure (FTP) sensor, Short to voltage in the sensor signal wiring, Open or high-resistance sensor ground circuit, Corroded or damaged sensor connector, Damaged or chafed wiring in the EVAP sensor harness, Faulty PCM (rare).
 The specific cause varies by vehicle.

 How much does it cost to fix P0453?